 All Notes surrendered for payment, redemption, registration of transfer or exchange or replacement shall be promptly cancelled and accordingly may not be re-issued or resold.
-In addition, j) Installments
+In addition, any Notes purchased on behalf of the Issuer or any of its subsidiaries may be surrendered to the Registrar for cancellation and, if so cancelled, may not be re-issued or resold.